Key Takeaways

 - Breathe in and bring your right leg between your hands so your left leg is outstretched with the left knee touching the floor.

 - Exhale and bring your left foot forward.
-Try to touch your feet or the floor as you are bent down from your waist.
+As you bend down from your waist, try to touch your feet or the floor.

 - Roll your spine up while breathing in, stretch your arms towards the ceiling, and push your pelvis forward.